 - Let it stand at room temperature for 10–15 minutes to liquefy.

-- Draw it up slowly and tap out bubbles.
+- Draw it up slowly and tap out air bubbles.

-- Lie comfortably with hips slightly elevated and place the syringe tip just inside the vagina, close to the cervix.
+- Lie comfortably with hips slightly elevated.
+Place the syringe tip just inside the vagina and angle towards the cervix about 3–5 cm.

 - Press the plunger gently and rest for 15–20 minutes.

-Stop if anything feels painful or uncertain and get advice from a clinician.
+Stop if anything feels painful or uncertain and contact a clinician.

 Timing that helps

-- Use OPKs as you approach mid-cycle to detect the LH rise.
-Many aim for the evening of the first positive test and, if desired, again 12–24 hours later.
+- Use LH tests as you approach mid-cycle.
+Many aim for the evening of the first positive result and, if desired, repeat 12–24 hours later.
+NHS: timing & ovulation

-- Remember the fertile window spans roughly the five days before ovulation and the day of ovulation.
-Tommy’s: ovulation basics
+- The fertile window is roughly the five days before ovulation and the day of ovulation.
+NHS

 Alternatives and how they differ